wellposed/numerical/CONTRIBUTING.md

 100% testing coverage (in either the unit tests or quick check suite), and write some tests for it!
 Theres a lot that needs better coverage right now.

+Also look at the issue tracker and look for tasks that haven't been claimed!
+Note that some of these tickets might be pretty subtle.

 ## Pull request procedure